openSUSE-Rust/obs-service-cargo/README.md

 A new option is added to respect lockfiles.
 This means that vendored tarballs are expected to have the same metadata inside the `Cargo.lock`.

-> ![WARNING] `cargo-vendor-filterer` is not supported for lockfile validation/verification at this time.
+> [!WARNING] `cargo-vendor-filterer` is not supported for lockfile validation/verification at this time.

 # How to do multiple vendors